ferencberes/ethp2psim/README.md

 print(evaluator.get_report())
 ```

-For a more complex experimental setting, see the related [notebook](Experimental.ipynb) that could take approximately 35-40 minutes to execute.
+For more complex experiments, we prepared a [script](scripts/compare_baselines.py).
+You can observe the related results in this [notebook](Results.ipynb).

 ## Documentation